ME-ICA/tedana/docs/governance.rst

 1. Potential modifications to the Repository should first be proposed via an Issue.
-2. Every modification (including a correction of a typo, adding a new Contributor, an extension adding support for a new data type, or others) or proposal to release a new version needs to be done via a Pull Request (PR) to the Repository.
+2. Every modification (including a correction of a typo, adding a new Contributor, an extension, or others) or proposal to release a new version needs to be done via a Pull Request (PR) to the Repository.
 3. Anyone can open an Issue or a PR (this action is not limited to Contributors).